s1982773/OOSA-Assignment-2020/README.md

-# oosa-week3-s1982773
+# OOSA-Assignment-2020-s1982773
-oosa-week3-s1982773 created by GitHub Classroom
+OOSA-Assignment-2020-s1982773 created by GitHub Classroom

-# Week3
+# OOSA-Assignment-2020

-There are 2 tasks in this week.
+There are 4 tasks in final project.
 Fit.py is for the Function fitting part,whereas findQuartile_test.py is for Binary search.

 ## Fit.py
 ### Requirements